Diagnostics Metrics Colored Image

 Once a source of failure is identified by a manufacturer, further analysis is performed to isolate the root cause(s) of the failure.
 Once a root cause is identified, the manufacturer can then determine the best available methods to move toward its elimination, and the costs of process quality associated with the failure.

 Recruiting organizations have much the same opportunity.
-Once ATS-generated diagnostic metrics (ie: declined offer rates, interview-to-hire conversion ratios, or prescreen-to-interview ratios, etc.) identify the specific transactions in the recruiting process that are producing in-process failures, the recruiting organization can conduct further analysis to determine whether the root cause of the failure is associated with a flawed process transaction, ineffective tools or execution practices, or poor transactional performance on the part of team members, either on an individual basis, or across the enterprise.
+Once ATS-generated process failure data identifies the specific transactions in the recruiting process that are producing in-process failures, the recruiting organization can conduct further analysis to determine whether the root cause of the failure is associated with a flawed process transaction, ineffective tools or execution practices, or poor transactional performance on the part of team members, either on an individual basis, or across the organization.

-Diagnostic metrics eliminates in-coming quality, scrap, and rework costs.
+Diagnostic metrics eliminate in-coming quality, scrap, and rework costs.

 By removing raw materials and Work in Process (WIP) failing either incoming or in-process testing, the manufacturer effectively stops investing in poor quality or scrap materials.

-Similarly, through the integration of transactions focused on the continued evaluation and qualification (in-process testing) of candidates, recruiting organizations have the opportunity to eliminate candidates who are poorly qualified, mismatched to the job or culture of the enterprise, or in personal or professional situations that will block their ability to change jobs.
+Similarly, through the identification and analysis of in-process failures, recruiting organizations can improve their ability to identify and eliminate candidates who are poorly qualified, mismatched to the job or culture of the organization, or in personal or professional situations that will block their ability to change jobs.

-The identification, validation, and adoption of diagnostic metrics for recruitment quality systems, though, has proven to be either an unanswered challenge or an overlooked performance improvement opportunity for many recruiting enterprises.
+The identification, validation, and adoption of diagnostic metrics for recruitment quality systems, though, has proven to be either an unanswered challenge or an overlooked performance improvement opportunity for many recruiting organizations.

 Financially, however, the effort required to integrate diagnostic metrics to recruitment quality systems is more than justified.